m0nad/Diamorphine/README.md

 Diamorphine
 ===========

-Diamorphine is a LKM rootkit for linux kernels 3.x
+Diamorphine is a LKM rootkit for Linux Kernels 2.6.X/3.X

 Features
 --